Guide to health savings accounts (HSAs)

 However, keep in mind that not all HSAs will be eligible for this benefit.
 Advise your employees to check with their provider to see if they qualify.

-The alternative to a health savings account
+The alternative to an HSA

 The HRA that is most similar to an HSA is an integrated HRA.
 The integrated HRA, or group coverage HRA (GCHRA), is for businesses of all sizes that offer a group health insurance plan.